 Year 11 Camp

 Year 11 students undertake a three day trip to Melbourne to visit a variety of further education options.
 Students are given private tours of a range of Melbourne universities and TAFE's, giving them the opportunity to speak with staff and students.
 Students will be informed of pathway options, scholarships available and accommodation offered by the various institutes.
-Students also participate in activities such as Ice Skating, bounce trampolines, Melbourne Star and cinema.
+Students may also participate in evening activities such as Ice Skating, Melbourne Star and cinema.

 The Music Program also run a number of camps throughout the year, these include: